ofahchouch-gh/web-app-from-scratch/README.md

 ## Description 📝
 During this course I created a web app from scratch, so without any frameworks, using HTML, CSS and Javascript.
 The data I use comes from the [Binance Spot Api](#api-).

+The [Binance Spot Api](#api-) is the API of the Binance exchange.
+Everything which can be done manually on their webapp related to spot trading can be done with the API as well.

+Examples:

+- fetchTicker
+- fetchCurrencies
+- fetchBalance
+- createOrder
+- cancelOrder
+- fetchOrder
+- fetchOrders
+- fetchOpenOrders
+- fetchClosedOrders
+- deposit
+- withdraw

 ## Installing 🔍
 To install this application enter the following into your terminal:
 ```